-Besides teaching at Arizona State University, in recent years Ericson has served on the faculties of the Interlochen Center for the Arts and the Brevard Music Center, where he has worked with hundreds of talented horn students from around the world.
+Besides teaching at Arizona State University, in recent years Ericson has served on the summer faculties of the Interlochen Center for the Arts and the Brevard Music Center, where he has worked with hundreds of talented horn students from around the world.
 His publications are a reflection of his teaching.
 With his additional strong interest in all instruments of the middle brass, Ericson has print and online publications on topics as diverse as the mellophone and the Wagner tuba.

 Horn Notes Edition

 Founded in 2007, Horn Notes Edition is dedicated to the publication of new resources for the French horn and more.
 Publications currently available from John Ericson in print and Kindle versions include the following:

 Introducing the Horn: Essentials for New Hornists and Their Teachers, third edition.